ViJo0803/Wallet/README.md

 - Run command prompt and enter `psql -U postgres` and enter the password you provided when installing PostgreSQL.
 - Enter `CREATE DATABASE wallet;`
 - Run ```npm i``` inside ```/api``` and ```/client```
-- Sign up with [Sendgrid](https://sendgrid.com/) and obtain an API key, create at least one dynamic template.

 - Create a `.env` file inside  `api` folder with the format provided bellow:
     + DB_HOST = ""
     + DB_USER  = ""